 Uber is a global ride-sharing technology company headquartered in the U.S. that is evolving the way riders connect to drivers.
 It operates in 633 cities worldwide.
 To urge audience groups across 30 cities in India to take more rides, Uber used a blend of still images, captions, and animation.

 The goal of the campaign was to make Uber an everyday habit among users, build brand love, and localize the brand.
 Success metrics included first trips, cost-per-first-trip, reach, and ad recall.

 Uber wanted to understand what its customers enjoyed, so it scoured YouTube to figure out which were the most popular interest categories and videos in India.
 It identified 100 key moments when commuters were most likely to book a ride and, with the help of Director Mix, created 85 variations of the six-second bumper ads to capture those moments.

 The result?
 Uber saw 63% more first-time riders through YouTube immediately after the launch of the campaign.
 It also found a 20% to 37% lift in ad recall across categories like music and movies.
 In the end, this successful test run has become an ongoing, always-on campaign.

-Another success story comes from leading global smartphone brand Vivo, whose innovative campaign starred flamboyant Bollywood celebrity, Ranveer Singh.
+Another success story comes from leading global smartphone brand Vivo, whose innovative campaign launch of its new flagship phone, the V7, starred flamboyant Bollywood celebrity, Ranveer Singh.

 As Uber and Vivo have shown, it is now possible for brands to create hundreds of personally relevant video ads quickly, easily, and with fewer resources than ever before, and then target these ads to relevant audiences through YouTube’s Director Mix.